nedcloud-blackchain/USDI/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please provide clear motivation for your patch and explain how it improves Blackcoin More user experience or Blackcoin More developer experience
+Please provide clear motivation for your patch and explain how it improves USDI user experience or USDI developer experience
 significantly:

 * Any test improvements or new tests that improve coverage are always welcome.